henrik-and/henrik-and.github.io/gum-demo/README.md

 *   **Constraint Selection:** Easily test different audio constraints to see their effect.
 *   **Audio Visualization:** A live audio visualizer provides feedback on the audio stream.
 *   **Recording:** Record a snippet of the audio and play it back while visualizing its frequency spectrum.
+Playback of recorded audio is always done on the system's default output device.
 *   **Track Properties and Stats:** View detailed information about the audio track, including its settings, properties, and real-time statistics.
 *   **Active Device Display:** See the properties of the live audio input device.
 This clarifies exactly which microphone is being used by the stream, which is especially useful when the browser chooses a default device.
 *   **Audio Output Selection:** Choose which speaker or output device to play audio on using the [`HTMLMediaElement.setSinkId()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/setSinkId) method.
 The demo also displays the properties of the active audio output device.